When teaching preschool and kindergarten, I loved to do Easter activities with my students, welcoming spring and celebrating new beginnings.

 - If you wish, add a pipe cleaner for a handle.

-- Put some hard-boiled or plastic eggs in the grass basket and use it as a centerpiece for your table.
+- Put some hard-boiled or plastic eggs in the grass basket and use them as your table's centerpiece.
 If you prefer, place some candies in the basket and give it as a gift.

 2. Create a Cotton-Ball Rabbit